 - The parent or guardian is required to provide the minister with periodic progress reports for each student in January and June of each school year.

 - Each report is reviewed, processed, and filed by the school.

 Funding: Manitoba offers no funding to parents for homeschooling.

-Overview: Though New Brunswick is one of Canada’s smaller provinces by population, it ranks slightly above average when it comes to percentage of homeschooled students by province.
-New Brunswick’s homeschooling rates remained fairly steady, though it did grow by 23.5% between 2007 and 2014.
+Overview: New Brunswick’s homeschooling rate more than doubled between 2019-20 and 2020-21, when 2,631 students were educated at home.
+The province has only lost a few hundred off that number since the pandemic.
 Homeschooling in New Brunswick is relatively straightforward.
 Under the province’s Education Act, however, a family wishing to homeschool must satisfy the requirements of “effective instruction elsewhere” if a child is not attending a brick-and-mortar school.
 This is summarized in the steps below.